Financial-Times/o-ads-embed/README.md

 The reason for this is that in a creative wrapper, we would load o-ads-embed through the Origami registry, which places a global `Origmai` object on the page with all of the modules requested.
 When we run the demos, we simply include a built version of the module from `/build/main.js`.

+Run the demo with `obt demo --runServer`.

+Run the o-ads demos alongside (`npm run demo-server`), then visit http://localhost:3002/demos/local/o-ads-embed.html.
+You should see both the o-ads-embed demos load up in iframes on this page.

 ## Testing

 Run `obt test` or `obt test --debug`.